 Substitutions and waivers are applied after the undergraduate application for diploma is submitted to the Registrar, when a student's academic advisor and department chair complete the graduation audit.

 Ex.
-Students who take Internship (LIB 490) instead of Practicum (LIB 491) will see that the Practicum requirement for the Liberal Studies major has not been met until the audit is submitted to the Registrar.
+Students who take Internship (INT 490) instead of Practicum (INT 491) will see that the Practicum requirement for the Liberal Studies or Integrative Studies major has not been met until the audit is submitted to the Registrar.
 Once the substitution is made, the requirement will appear fulfilled.

 Ex.
-Students who have taken LIB 311 or 312, but whose catalog year is 2008 or older will see that the COM 202/COM 203 requirement for the Liberal Studies major has not been met until the audit is submitted to the Registrar.
+Students who have taken INT 311 or 312, but whose catalog year is 2008 or older will see that the COM 202/COM 203 requirement for the Liberal Studies or Integrative Studies major has not been met until the audit is submitted to the Registrar.
 Once the substitution is made, the requirement will appear fulfilled.

 A completed study plan must be on file before a student's audit can be processed.
 The emphasis area and contextual elective courses do not appear in myPath, and therefore must be verified by comparing a student's individual study plan and myPath report.